CVE-2026-35176: CWE-125: Out-of-bounds Read in trabucayre openFPGALoader

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, avoid processing untrusted or malformed .pof files with openFPGALoader versions 1.1.1 and earlier.
+Until an official fix is released, avoid processing untrusted or malicious .pof files with openFPGALoader versions 1.1.1 and earlier.
 Monitor vendor channels for updates and apply patches promptly once available.

 Technical Details